 On average, listings lease in the $20's per square foot per year.
 The Interbay submarket is going through a decline in rates.
 In the last 3 months, the median rate decreased $48 per sqft per year.
 That's a 68% decline in rent.

-Compared to the rest of the Seattle Metropolitan Area market, the Interbay submarket has smaller rates, so you should have no trouble finding a great deal in this undervalued region.
+Compared to the rest of the Seattle Metropolitan Area market, the Interbay submarket has lower rates, so you should have no trouble finding a great deal in this depreciated submarket.

-In the last 90 days, 11 listings have come on the market, which means listings are probably going fast.
-You'll want to be prepared to make an offer immediately.
-About 9% of the listings in the Interbay are subleases, so you will probably need to consider the implications of signing a direct lease with the building.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+In the last 90 days, 11 listings have been listed, which means spaces are probably leasing quickly.
+You'll want to be prepared to tour spaces as quick as possible.
+About 45% of the listings in the Interbay are subleases, so you might be able to snag a great spot on a short term.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-A large portion of this region is residential, but there's plenty of office_space.
+A large portion of this area is residential, but there's plenty of office_space.
 Education is the dominant industry in this market.
 Commute by walking is the most popular way to get to work amongst Interbay residents.
-Commuting around 10 minutes a day is the norm for those who opt to reside in this part of town.
+Commuting approximately 10 minutes a day is the norm for those who opt to reside in this part of town.